leseunivers/leseunivers.github.io/_tabs/about.md

 <br>

-The word 'essence' comes from the Latin 'essentia,' which is based on the root meaning 'to be' or 'to exist'.
-The label 'esmnce' was created by combining my identity and the word 'essence' to represent the idea of discovering the unique value.
+The word 'esmnce' comes from the Latin 'essentia,' which derives from the root meaning 'to be' or 'to exist'.
+Based on the exploration of metaphysical questions, the label represents the idea of discovering profound and unique value.

 </p>